edib-tool/edib-app-test-ci/README.md

 - Something in the container _segfaults_, no idea what and why (and not interest in figuring out, because it's no fun).
 - `--privileged` does not have any effect.
 - It runs a pretty old and custom docker version (_1.6.2-circleci_).
+- Also a newer version (1.8.3) does not help.

 See: <https://circleci.com/docs/docker>